mnsupreme/MEAN_templates/README.md

  _association_parent: {type: Schema.Types.ObjectId, ref: 'name_of_foreighn_model'}
  //one to many where this is the one

- description: creates a new parent association to be added to a mongoose model supported filetype: .js where to find: MEAN_mongoose_association_parent.sublime-snippet
+ description: creates a new parent association to be added to a mongoose model <br />
+ supported filetype: .js <br />
+ where to find: MEAN_mongoose_association_parent.sublime-snippet

  #mean child
  code:
  _association_children:[{type: Schema.Types.ObjectId, ref: 'name_of_foreighn_model'}]//one to many where this is the many

- description: creates a new mean child association to be added to a mongoose model spported filetype: .js where to find: MEAN_mongoose_association_child.sublime-snippet
+ description: creates a new mean child association to be added to a mongoose model <br />
+ spported filetype: .js <br />
+ where to find: MEAN_mongoose_association_child.sublime-snippet

  #mean validate